 A commonly asked question I hear is “Can you laser cut paper without burning it?”
 With a little bit of preparation and the correct settings, it is possible to get your laser cutting paper without any burn marks.
-Resulting in a great, clean, scorch-free laser cut on most types of paper stock.
+Resulting in a great, clean, scorch-free laser cut on most types of paper and even cardboard stock.

-So, how to get your laser cutting paper without burning it?
+So, how do you get your laser cutting paper without burning it?
 Get the basics right by making sure your mirrors and lens are clean and correctly focussed.
 Use the shortest focal length lens you have (1.5~2.5″) and use as much air assist as you can without disturbing the paper.
 Power should be low 10~17% and speed around 20~30mm/s depending on the laser used.

 These settings will result in your laser cutting paper scorch free.
 You will need to do some additional testing to get the optimum results for your particular laser machine.
 I’ve put together some tips to make the job easier for all of you card makers out there.